 Our charity is proud to be located in Plymouth, Britain’s Ocean City.
 We are pleased to be one of the core partners as the Plymouth Sound becomes UK’s first National Marine Park.

-Our Aquarium was chosen to be the Anchor Institute for the Marine Park, and our charity is incredibly proud to be part of the Park’s development through our seagrass restoration work, the engagement & education programme, and the hosts of a Marine Park Welcome Centre.
+Our Aquarium was chosen to be the Anchor Institute for the Marine Park, and our charity is incredibly proud to be part of the Park’s development through our seagrass restoration work and our engagement & education programme.

 Our conservation work is centred around people taking positive action, so we will strive to help as many people as possible to experience and connect with the Ocean here in Plymouth through our conservation work including education and engagement programmes.